Last updated on: 11/13/2023 | Author: ProCon.org

 “We need to confront racial and income-based disparities in our justice system and eliminate overly harsh sentencing for non-violent crimes.
 As president, Biden will… Eliminate the death penalty.
 Over 160 individuals who’ve been sentenced to death in this country since 1973 have later been exonerated.
 Because we cannot ensure we get death penalty cases right every time, Biden will work to pass legislation to eliminate the death penalty at the federal level, and incentivize states to follow the federal government’s example.
 These individuals should instead serve life sentences without probation or parole.”

 Editors’ Note: Biden previously expressed a pro opinion on the death penalty.
 Further, under the Biden administration, no action has been taken to abolish the death penalty and both Dzhokhar Tsarnaev and Dylann Roof, among others, have had resentencing requests denied, leaving both men on federal death row.
 However, no federal executions have taken place during the Biden administration.
-Some consider the administration’s lack of abolishment a pro opinion on the death penalty, while others believe Biden is con the death penalty and abolishment at the federal level would be difficult.
+Additionally, the Biden administration’s Justice Department announced it would seek the death penalty for Payton Gendron, who killed 10 Black people at a Buffalo, New York, grocery store in May 2022.

 -